sanjeev-one/sanjeev-one/README.md

 ## 📫 How to reach me

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile) or email me at [youremail@example.com].
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sanjeev-one) or email me at [sanjeev@sanjeev.one].

 Thanks for visiting my profile! 😄